-Transversus Abdominis

-The transverses abdominis muscle is the deepest of the abdominal muscles and is one of the main stabilisers of the lower back and pelvis.
-The orientation of the muscle is similar to a corset, as it wraps around your lower abdomen and attaches to your lower back.
+Transversus Abdominis The transverses abdominis (TA) muscle is the deepest of the abdominal muscles and is one of the main stabilisers of the lower back and pelvis.
+The orientation of the muscle is similar to a corset, whereby it wraps around your lower abdomen and attaches to your lower back.
 When the muscle contracts it acts like a back brace stabilising your spine and supporting your lower back.

-However, we do not recommend using a lumbar brace / support or belt.
-Research has shown this has a detrimental effect as it weakens the core muscles.

-To activate your Transversus Abdominis

-Lying on your back with your knees bent up and feet flat on the bed.

-- Slowly draw your belly button down and inwards (away from your belt line). - Breathe normally.
-Do not hold your breath. - Your rib cage should remain relaxed and should not lift up during this process. - You should be able to feel the muscle contracting. - Gently hold this muscle at 20 30% of a maximum contraction.
-Do not brace/tense the rest of your body.

-NOTE: Ideally, you should learn to activate your transversus abdominis muscle during all activities of daily living.
+However, we would not recommend using a lumbar brace / support or belt.
+Research has proven this to have a detrimental effect and actually weaken the core muscles.
+To activate your TA - Lying on your back with your knees bent up and feet flat on the bed - Slowly draw your belly button down and inwards (away from your belt line) - Breathe normally.
+Do not hold your breath - Your rib cage should remain relaxed and should not lift up during this process. - You should be able to feel the muscle contracting - Gently hold this muscle at 20-30% of a maximum contraction.
+Do not brace or tense the rest of your body.
+NOTE: Ideally, you should learn to activate your TA muscle during all activities of daily living.
+Pelvic Floor The pelvic floor (PF) muscles are the muscles located between your legs and run from your pubic bone at the front, to the base of the spine at the back.

-Pelvic Floor

-The pelvic floor muscles are the muscles located between your legs and run from your pubic bone at the front, to the base of the spine at the back.
 As their name suggests, they form the floor of the pelvis.
 They are shaped like a sling holding your pelvic organs (bladder and bowel) in place.
 The pelvic floor muscles form an integral part of your spinal support musculature and as such, it is important to maintain the strength in these muscles.

-To activate your pelvic floor muscles

-Correct technique is very important when doing pelvic floor muscle exercises.
+To exercise your PF Correct technique is very important when doing PF muscle exercises.
 You should feel a distinct 'lift and a squeeze' inside your pelvis.
 The lower abdomen may flatten slightly, but try to keep everything above the belly button relaxed and breathe normally.
-It is important to remember that this is a "secret exercise", as only the pelvic floor muscles should be working; this is an exercise that no one can see you performing!

-When learning how to activate the pelvic floor, men and women often find different teaching methods beneficial:

-Lie on your back with your knees bent up and feet flat on the bed.
-Females: Squeeze and draw in the muscles around your vagina and back passage together - as if stopping yourself from passing urine and wind at the same time.
+It is important to remember that this is a 'secret exercise', as only the PF muscles should be working; this is an exercise that no one can see you performing!
+When learning how to activate the PF men and women often find different teaching methods beneficial: • Lie on your back with your knees bent up and feet flat on the bed.
+Women: Squeeze and draw in the muscles around your vagina and back passage together - as if stopping yourself from passing urine and wind at the same time.
 You should feel the distinct lift and squeeze of your PF, as if closing and zipping up your back and front passages.

-Males: Squeeze and draw in the muscles that control your bladder and back passage together - as if stopping yourself from passing urine and wind at the same time.
-You should feel the distinct lift and squeeze of your scrotum upwards.

-- Breathe normally and gently hold this muscle contraction at 20 30% of a maximum contraction.
-Hold for 5 10 seconds.
-Repeat 10 times - Once you have mastered the technique you can also perform in sitting and standing
+Men: Squeeze and draw in the muscles that control your bladder and back passage together - as if stopping yourself from passing urine and wind at the same time.
+You should feel the distinct lift and squeeze of your scrotum upwards. - Breathe normally and gently hold this muscle contraction at 20-30% of a maximum contraction. - Hold for 5-10 seconds.
+Repeat 10 times. - Once you have mastered the technique you can also perform when sitting or standing.

-Post operative exercises

-Perform these exercises on your bed, three times a day:
+Post operative exercises Perform these exercises on your bed, three times a day:

-Lying on your back, squeeze your buttocks firmly together.
+1. Lying on your back, squeeze your buttocks firmly together.
 Hold for 5-10 seconds.
 Repeat 10 times

-2. Lying on your back, engage your pelvic floor and transversus abdominis muscles, bend and straighten your legs alternately.
+2. Lying on your back, engage your pelvic floor (PF) and transversus abdominis (TA) muscles, bend and straighten your legs alternately.
 Repeat 10 times

-3. Lying on your back, engage your pelvic floor and transversus abdominis muscles, pull your toes towards you and tighten your thigh muscle, straightening your knee.
+Lying on your back, engage your PF and TA muscles, pull your toes towards you and tighten your thigh muscle, straightening your knee.
 Hold for 5-10 seconds.
 Repeat 10 times